alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 For example, ImpactStory tracks the number of times videos on Vimeo and YouTube have been viewed and 'liked', the number of times a GitHub repository has been forked, and the number of times resources in the Dryad data repository, Figshare, PLoS journals and SlideShare have been downloaded.
-Other metrics track interest in a resource indepedent of where it is hosted.
+Other metrics track interest in a resource independent of where it is hosted.
 The service can look up citation counts in Scopus, bookmark counts in Mendeley and CiteULike, and mentions on Facebook, Google+, Twitter, Wikipedia, and in blog posts.